Jeffrey-S-Smith/codefellows-code-201-reading-notes/class-02.md

 * enoting the number of atoms of a given element within a chemical formula (such as every developer's best friend, C 8 H 10 N 4 O 2 , otherwise known as "caffeine").

 4. When using the \<abbr> element, what attribute must be added to provide the full expansion of the term?

+The \<dfn> attribute must be added to provide the full expansion of the term.

 ## Learn CSS